DIRACGrid/DIRAC/docs/source/DeveloperGuide/TornadoServices/index.rst

       ## Returned value may be an S_OK/S_ERROR
       ## You don't need to serialize in JSON, Tornado will do it

-Writing a service for tornado and diset is similar.
+Writing a service for tornado and DISET is similar.
 You have to define your method starting with ``export_``, and your initialization method is a class method called ``initializeHandler``.
 Main changes in tornado are:

 - Service are initialized at first request
-- You **should not** write a method called ``initialize`` because Tornado already use that name, so the ``initialize`` from diset handlers became ``initializeRequest``
+- You **should not** write a method called ``initialize`` because Tornado already use that name, so the ``initialize`` from DISET handlers became ``initializeRequest``
-- ``infosDict``, arguments of initializedHandler is not really the same as for diset: all transport related matters are removed.
+- ``infosDict``, arguments of initializedHandler is not really the same as for DISET: all transport related matters are removed.
 -  There is no parameter type check any more: attributes like ``types_yourMethod`` are ignored.
 - Auth attributes are still there (``auth_yourMethod``).